-As shown in Figure 6-2, the control circuits consist of the CV/CC control, output voltage/current monitor, bias supplies, and SCR control.
+As shown in Figure 6-2, the control circuits consist of the CV/CC controls, output voltage/current monitor, bias supplies, and SCR control.

-The CV/CC control circuits provide a CV control loop and a CC control loop.
+The CV/CC control circuits provide a CV control loop, a positive CC control loop, and a negative CC control loop.
 For any value of load resistance, the supply must act either as a constant voltage (CV) or as a constant current (CC) supply.
 Transfer between these modes is accomplished automatically by the CV/CC control circuit at a value of load resistance equal to the ratio of the programmed voltage value to the programmed current value.
-A low level CV_Detect or CC_Detect signal is returned to the secondary interface to indicate that the corresponding mode is in effect.
+The negative CC control circuit is activated when a current source such as another power supply is connected across the output terminals and its voltage is greater than the programmed voltage.
+A low level CV\Detect\, CC\Detect\, or CCN\Detect\ signal is returned to the secondary interface to indicate that the corresponding mode is in effect.

-With the CV loop in control, the output voltage is regulated by comparing the programmed voltage signal CV_Prog (0 to -5V) with the output voltage monitor signal VMon.
-The VMon signal is in the 0 to +5 V range, which corresponds to the zero to full-scale output voltage range of the supply.
-If the output voltage exceeds the programmed voltage, the Control signal goes low, causing the output regulator to conduct less and decrease the output voltage.
-Conversely, if the output voltage is less than the programmed voltage, the Control signal goes high, causing the regulator to conduct more and increase the output voltage.
-Depending upon the position of the Sense switch, the output voltage is either monitored at the supply's output terminals (local), or at the load (remote), using the +S and -S terminals with remote sense leads connected to the load.
-If the output voltage goes higher than the programmed value, the downprogramming stage is turned on.
+When the CV loop is in control, diode D328 is conducting current.
+Voltage regulation is accomplished by comparing the programmed voltage signal CV\Prog with the output voltage monitor signal Vmon.
+The Vmon signal is in the 0 to +5 V range, which corresponds to the zero to full-scale output voltage range of the supply.
+If the output voltage exceeds the programmed voltage, Vmon goes high and produces a more negative-going CV signal, which reduces the input to the voltage gain stage and lowers the output voltage.
+Conversely, if the output voltage is less than the programmed voltage, Vmon goes low and produces a more positive-going CV signal, which increases the input to the voltage gain stage and raises the output voltage.
+Depending upon the position of the sense switch, the output voltage is either monitored at the supply's output terminals (local), or at the load (remote) using the +S and -S terminals with remote sense leads connected to the load.
+If the output voltage goes higher than the programmed value, the unit starts sinking current to reduce the output voltage.

-With the CC loop in control, the output current is regulated by comparing the programmed current signal CC_Prog (0 to -5V), with the output current monitor signal Imon_H.
-The Imon_H signal is produced by measuring the voltage drop across current monitoring resistor and is in the 0 to +3.5 V range, which corresponds to the zero to full-scale output current range.
-If the output current exceeds the programmed value, the Control signal goes low, causing the output regulator to conduct less and thus decrease the output current.
-Conversely, if the output current is less than the programmed value, the Control signal goes high, causing the output transistors to conduct more and increase the output current.
-A gross current limit circuit protects the output if the output current exceeds the maximum current rating of the unit.
+When the CC loop is in control, diode D325 is conducting current.
+Current regulation is accomplished by comparing the programmed current signal CC\Prog with the output current monitor signal Imon\H. The Imon\H signal is produced by measuring the voltage drop across the current monitoring resistor and is in the 0 to +5 V range, which corresponds to the zero to full-scale output current range of the supply.
+If the output current exceeds the programmed current, Imon\H goes high and produces a more negative going CC signal, which reduces the input to the voltage gain stage and lowers the output current.
+Conversely, if the output current is less than the programmed current, Imon\H goes low and produces a more positive-going CC signal, which increases the input to the voltage gain stage and raises the output current.